terraform-viettelidc/terraform-provider-vcloud/website/docs/r/api_token.html.markdown

 page_title: "Viettel IDC Cloud: vcloud_api_token"
 sidebar_current: "docs-vcd-resource-api-token"
 description: |-
   Provides a resource to manage API tokens.
-API tokens are an easy way to authenticate to VCD.
+API tokens are an easy way to authenticate to VCLOUD.
   They are user-based and have the same role as the user.
 ---

 # vcloud\_api\_token

 Provides a resource to manage API tokens.
-API tokens are an easy way to authenticate to VCD.
+API tokens are an easy way to authenticate to VCLOUD.
 They are user-based and have the same role as the user.
 Explained in more detail [here][api-tokens].

 Supported in provider *v3.10+* and VCLOUD 10.3.1+.